nicolaisguevara/data-science-notebook/sklearn/ensemble.md

 - bootstrap samples are used by default in random forests (`bootstrap=True`)
 - while the default strategy is to use the original dataset for building extra-trees (`bootstrap=False`).

+### AdaBoost

+The core principle of AdaBoost is to fit a sequence of weak learners (i.e., models that are only slightly better than random guessing, such as small decision trees) on repeatedly modified versions of the data.
+The predictions from all of them are then combined through a *weighted majority vote (or sum)* to produce the final prediction.

+AdaBoost can be used both for classification and regression problems:

+- For multi-class classification, AdaBoostClassifier implements `AdaBoost-SAMME` and `AdaBoost-SAMME.R`.
+- For regression, AdaBoostRegressor implements `AdaBoost.R2`.

+#### Gradient Tree Boosting

+Gradient Tree Boosting or Gradient Boosted Regression Trees (GBRT) is a generalization of boosting to arbitrary differentiable loss functions.
+GBRT is an accurate and effective off-the-shelf procedure that can be used for both regression and classification problems.

+- classification: `GradientBoostingClassifier` supports both binary and multi-class classification via the deviance loss function
+- regression: `GradientBoostingRegressor` supports a number of different loss functions for regression which can be specified via the argument loss; the default loss function for regression is **least squares** (`ls`).